ted-ross/transom/input/download.md

 # Download

-*In addition to the source releases below, there are [more ways to get Qpid](@site-url@/get-qpid.html).*
+*In addition to the source artefacts below, there are [more ways to get Qpid](@site-url@/get-qpid.html).*

 It's important to [verify the integrity](#verify-what-you-download) of